Buying A House: The Ultimate Checklist

-7. Hire a Lawyer (If Necessary)
+7. Hire a Lawyer

 8. Make an Offer and Negotiate

-An earnest money deposit may be anywhere from 1-3% of the purchase price, or it could be a fixed amount like $2,000 or $3,000 for a house in what most of us would consider a reasonable price range.
-In a slow market, it could be much less.
-The money is held in an escrow account and applied to the purchase at closing.
-If the deal falls through because of a problem on the seller's end, you get your money back, but if the problem is on your end (for example, if you can't get financing), you may have to go to court to have a chance at recouping it.
+An earnest money deposit may be anywhere from 1-3% of the purchase price, or it could be a fixed amount like $2,000 or $3,000 for a reasonably priced home.
+The money is held in an escrow account and applied to the purchase price at closing.
+If the deal falls through because of a problem on the seller's end, you get your money back.
+If the problem is on your end however(like if you can't finalize your mortgage approval), you may lose it.

-9. Arrange for Financing
+9. Finalize Your Financing

-The lender will also want an appraisal done to ensure that the home is worth what you’re agreed to pay for it, and will arrange for the appraisal to be done (at your expense).
+The lender will also want an appraisal done to ensure that the home is worth what you've agreed to pay for it.
+You will probably need to arrange for the appraisal to be done at your expense.

 11. Closing on Your New Home

-If you have an attorney, they should be with you at the closing to read all the documents before you sign them, and if you can't attend an in-person closing you can assign your power of attorney to another party.
+If you have a real estate attorney, they should be with you at the closing to read all the documents before you sign them, and if you can't attend an in-person closing, you can assign your power of attorney to another party.